Our Purpose - Our Values - Our Belief:

 Our Smithfield clinic has recently set up a Facebook page to bring you up to date with what is going on around your clinic.
 From cute patients to health alerts, this will be another way for you to keep in touch with what is happening in your local area.
 So, like us on Facebook today to join the community.

 Did you know Australia has one of the highest rates of FIV (Feline AIDS) infection in the world?

 About 18% of cats in South Australia are positive for FIV, the Feline Immunodeficiency Virus responsible for Feline AIDS infection.

 Feline AIDS is an incurable disease spread through fight wounds.
-Hence, any cat that goes outside is at risk of becoming infected with the virus.
-However, there is a vaccination available that can protect your precious pet from this deadly disease.
+Hence, if your cat goes outside, it is at risk of becoming infected with the virus.
+Fortunately, there is a vaccination available that can protect your precious pet from this deadly disease.

 For more information on FIV, please click here to visit our cat vaccination page.

 Could your cat be at risk?
 Click here for an FIV risk assessment form.